Browse:

 Thompson, K. (2001).
 Psychological predictors of weight gain.
 Psychological Reports, 92(1), 42-57.

+You do not put the secondary source in your reference list unless you opt to cite it directly.
 It is always best to use the original source when you can.
 Ask for assistance when you need help locating a source.

 Was this helpful?
 0 1